 But the same fields are available on iOS if you're making a web payment in Safari, on iPhone, or iPad.

 The first field is where you select your card.
 It's also optionally where you can input your billing address, although billing addresses aren't required to process an Apple Pay payment.

 This is where you request information from your users.

-and you can also specify shipping methods or pickup.
+You can request billing, shipping, and contact information if you need it; and you can also specify shipping methods or pickup.

 And just like the shipping address, it's customizable.

 Users can pick from a list of methods.
 Now these methods can be updated in response to address changes perhaps if you already offer express shipping in New York City, you can easily reflect that.
 Methods could also be free if you want to offer free shipping.

 And just like shipping addresses, the naming can be customized to suit your needs.

 Now although you request address, e-mail, and phone number in the same property, they are separate fields on the sheet.

 So this field here, the contact field, is where you enter the information other than postal address.
 Now we support collecting phone number.